2012 Annual Report

 Although this report was a bit delayed, we had a pretty good 2012, and are on track to continue on an even footing into 2013.
 We’ve seen many changes for bicycle users around Rhode Island in some communities, hopefully for the good.
 We also with sadness had to say goodbye to one of the most renowned champions of the state bike path system in George Redman.

-As we come to the end of 2011, and begin to ask you to consider becoming a voting member of RIBIKE, I thought it important to let you know what we’ve accomplished, how we’ve spent out time, and our financial situation.
-Thanks to our donors, partners and granter for their support and contributions.
-And of course, thanks to our volunteers, without whom, nothing would get done.
+As you consider continued membership, or renewing, it’s important to let you know what we’ve accomplished, how we’ve spent out time, and our financial situation.
+Thanks to our donors, partners, members, and of course the volunteers without whom nothing would get done.

 President of the Board